conan-io/docs/integrations/vcs/git.rst

 Package creators
 ================

+Check :ref:`scm feature<scm_feature>` to lean more about managing the libraries source code with git.

 If you are creating a **Conan** package:

 - You can use the :ref:`url field <package_url>` to indicate the origin of your package recipe.
 If you are using an